wag and drag a rag

 - Help your child read the text Wag and Drag a Rag to Dust.

-- Snag a rag out of the bag then wag and drag the rag around the room to dust and clean (e.g. dust the walls, furniture, shelves, etc.).
+- Get a rag out of the bag then wag and drag the rag to dust.

-- Read the text Wag and Drag a Rag to Dust again and have your child find and underline the words ending in -ag.
+- Read the text Wag and Drag a Rag to Dust again and have your child find the words ending in -ag.

 Wag and Drag a Rag